 Whether you want to honor the life of someone you lost to an opioid overdose, teach your fellow community members about opioid use disorder, or simply raise awareness about addiction in your community, there are plenty of ways you can use International Overdose Awareness Day as a vehicle to help you achieve your goals:

 Learn about the signs and symptoms of overdose, how to prevent overdose, and how to respond to potential overdoses.
-The more you know about opioid addiction and dependence, the more you help reduce the stigma with this disease—a stigma which prevents people from seeking and receiving help.
+The more you know about opioid addiction and dependence, the more you help reduce the stigma with this disease—a stigma that prevents people from seeking and receiving help.
 For instance, see online resources from the American Society of Addiction Medicine, International Overdose Awareness Day, and the Opioid Overdose Prevention Toolkit from the Substance Abuse and Mental Health Services Administration.

 Include in your ceremony something that helps you express your grief and gratitude for loved ones lost to addiction.
 For example, try candle lighting, tree planting, banner signing, or tribute readings.
 This service can be as simple or as significant as you’d like—from a quiet barbecue in your backyard to a large service in your local park.

 The speaker (or speakers) can be anyone who has been touched by opioid overdose or addiction and/or is professionally knowledgeable about addiction and dependency (e.g., community advocate, physicians, police officers, certified alcohol drug counselors, etc.).